hmrc/customs-api-common/README.md

 Ensure that sbt version is at least 0.13.12 (due to this [bug](https://github.com/sbt/sbt/issues/2002))

-### application.conf
-Make sure you have the following entries

-    application.logger.name="YOUR_APP_LOGGER_NAME"

-    microservice {
-      ...
-      services {
-        ...
-        service-locator {
-          enabled = false
-        }
-      }
-    }

-    # Play Modules
-    # ~~~~
-    # Additional play modules can be added here
-    play.modules.enabled += "uk.gov.hmrc.customs.api.common.CustomsApiCommonModule"

-    play.http.errorHandler = "uk.gov.hmrc.customs.api.common.config.CustomsErrorHandler"

-For more details on configuration see [here](https://github.com/hmrc/bootstrap-play-25/).

-#### Configure Service Locator

-If in managed environments your service is publicly accessible then you should enable service locator with something like this (note that `enabled` defaults to `true`):

-    service-locator {
-      host = service-locator.some.host
-      port = 80
-    }

-Otherwise if your service is not public you should disable `service-locator` as shown for in `application.conf` section above.

 ##To add Dynamic Service Configuration
 Add configuration in your 'application.conf', additional environments are added to the service.
 Dynamic service configuration may be used for stubs as well as other environments